 The definitions of sine, cosine, and tangent for acute angles are founded on right triangles and similarity and, with the Pythagorean Theorem, are fundamental in many real-world and theoretical situations.
-The Pythagorean Theorem is generalized to non-right triangles by the Law of Cosines.
-Together, the Laws of Sines and Cosines embody the triangle congruence criteria for the cases where three pieces of information suffice to solve a triangle completely.
-Furthermore, these laws yield two possible solutions in the ambiguous case, illustrating that Side-Side-Angle is not a congruence criterion.

 Analytic geometry connects algebra and geometry, resulting in powerful methods of analysis and problem solving.
 Just as the number line associates numbers with locations in one dimension, a pair of perpendicular axes associates pairs of numbers with locations in two sizes.
-The correspondence between numerical coordinates and geometric points enables the application of methods from algebra to geometry and vice versa.
-The solution set of an equation becomes a geometric curve, making visualization a tool for doing and understanding algebra.
-Geometric shapes can be described by equations, making algebraic manipulation a tool for geometric understanding, modeling, and proof.
 Geometric transformations of the graphs of equations correspond to algebraic changes in their equations.